Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: Experiments

+We evaluated the performance of four estimators trained with and without gaze decomposition and tested them without calibration.
+The four estimators were the proposed Dilated CNN, the baseline CNN without dilated convolutions shown in Fig.~\ref{fig:Archi}(c), a ResNet architecture, and a ResNet architecture with dilated convolutions.
+We included ResNet as an example of a more modern network in comparison with GEDDNet, which followed an older VGG-like architecture.

-\textbf{Gaze Estimation without Calibration.} For the MPIIGaze dataset, we conducted 15-fold leave-one-subject-out cross-validation.
+We conducted these experiments on the MPIIGaze and EYEDIAP datasets.
+For the MPIIGaze dataset, we conducted 15-fold leave-one-subject-out cross-validation.
 For the EYEDIAP dataset, we followed the protocol described in~\cite{zhang2017s}, namely, five-fold cross-validation on four VGA videos (both continuous and discrete screen targets with both static and dynamic head pose) sampled at 2 fps, resulting in about 1,200 images per subject.

-We compared our method with several baselines: iTracker~\cite{krafka2016eye,zhang2017s}, spatial weights CNN~\cite{zhang2017s}, CNN with shape cue~\cite{palmero2018recurrent}, RT-GENE withut ensembling~\cite{fischer2018rt} and Dilated-Net~\cite{chen2018appearance}.
+We also compared our method with prior work: iTracker~\cite{krafka2016eye,zhang2017s}, spatial weights CNN~\cite{zhang2017s}, CNN with shape cue~\cite{palmero2018recurrent}, RT-GENE without ensembling~\cite{fischer2018rt} and Dilated-Net~\cite{chen2018appearance}.
 All of these methods used face images (or face plus eye images) as input.
 We re-implemented the CNN with shape cue and used the originally published results for the other methods.

 The results are shown in TABLE~\ref{table:calFree}.
-On MPIIGaze, our proposed network achieved a $4.5^\circ$ mean angular error, outperforming the state-of-the-art $4.8^\circ$~\cite{chen2018appearance,fischer2018rt,palmero2018recurrent,zhang2017s} by $6.3\%$.
-On EYEDIAP, it achieved $5.4^\circ$, outperforming the state-of-the-art $5.9^\circ$~\cite{palmero2018recurrent} by $8.5\%$. \\ \\ \textbf{Calibration Procedures.} For MGTC, $T$ images from the test set were randomly selected as $\mathcal{D}_m$.
-For SGTC, we first randomly selected a calibration target in the 2D (yaw, pitch) gaze space.
-We then randomly selected $S$ images whose true gaze angles differed from the calibration target by less than $2^\circ$ as $\mathcal{D}_m$.
-We discarded the gaze target if fewer than $S$ images met the $2^\circ$ requirement.
-After callibration, testing was conducted on the images not belonging to $\mathcal{D}_m$.
+On MPIIGaze, the GEDDnet (Dilated CNN + GD) achieved a $4.5^\circ$ mean angular error, outperforming the state-of-the-art $4.8^\circ$~\cite{chen2018appearance,fischer2018rt,palmero2018recurrent,zhang2017s} by $6.3\%$.
+On EYEDIAP, it achieved $5.4^\circ$, outperforming the state-of-the-art $5.9^\circ$~\cite{palmero2018recurrent} by $8.5\%$.
+The GEDDnet outperformed the deeper ResNet networks, possibly due to overfitting.
+Thus, we did not evaluate it on EYEDIAP.

+Surprisingly, estimators trained with gaze decomposition outperformed those trained without.
+On the MPIIGaze dataset, training with gaze decomposition reduced test error by 11\% (Baseline CNN), 6\% (Dilated CNN), 4\% (ResNet) and 7.5 \% (Dilated ResNet).
+Conventional wisdom would predict the opposite due to train-test mismatch: applying gaze-decomposition during training corrects gaze estimates with a bias offset that is not used at test time.